Cooking With Your Child

 Cooking also involves maths and problem solving, although most of us don’t even realise how much we rely on our mathematical skills in the kitchen!
 Baking a cake will require counting the eggs, weighing flour and sugar, measuring liquids, dividing the dough, and timing the oven.
 You can practice the whole maths curriculum while making cupcakes!

-Challenge older children with more advanced concepts such as dividing a pizza in half or in quarters.
+Challenge older children with more advanced concepts, such as dividing a pizza into halves or quarters.
 Or even more, decide you want to make a bigger cake this time and help your child figure out how to double all the ingredients.

 Fine motor skills

-You can also incorporate bigger movements to help develop shoulder strength, which is also very important for good fine motor skills.
-You can practice arm and shoulder strength activities by asking your child to help you wipe the counters with a cloth, or by asking your child to carry some heavier items like bringing a flour bag from the table to the counter.
+You can also incorporate more significant movements to help develop shoulder strength, which is also very important for good fine motor skills.
+You can practice arm and shoulder strength activities by asking your child to help you wipe the counters with a cloth, or by asking your child to carry some heavier items, like bringing a flour bag from the table to the counter.

 Independence skills